 The training session is interactive and engaging, and encourages open discussion and questions regarding the issue.
 Specific methods of training may include, depending on time parameters:

 Dr. Susan Strauss is a nationally recognized expert and international speaker on discrimination, harassment and bullying in the workplace and education.
 She works with private and public sector organizations to provide professional services for business, legal, healthcare, education and government settings.
 Susan has been selected to speak on sexual harassment at international conferences in Botswana, Thailand, Egypt, Israel and the United States.
 Her extensive experience in management and organization development provides a unique blend to her consulting services.

-This program, conducted by Dr. Susan Strauss, is set to cover the intricacies of conducting a harassment investigation including the necessary steps to take, conducting interviews, the difference between formal & informal investigations and writing formal reports.
+This program is set to cover the intricacies of conducting a harassment investigation including the necessary steps to take, conducting interviews, the difference between formal & informal investigations and writing formal reports.
 This interview looks at some of the details on this subject and who should consider attending the two-part seminar.

 * HRCI has pre-approved this event for 9.75 hours

 Times: 1 1/2 days

 Where: SCSU Welcome Center

 Early Bird Cost:

 Non-Early Bird Cost: